Real-space construction of crystalline topological superconductors and insulators in 2D interacting fermionic systems: Construction and classification of crystalline TI

-i.e., rotation and reflection eigenvalues $-1$ at each 0D block $\mu_2$ can be trivialized by atomic insulator $|\xi\rangle_{p6m}^{\mu_2}$.
-Therefore, aforementioned 1D bubble construction leads the nonindependence of rotation and reflection eigenvalues of $\mu_1$ and $\mu_2$ (can be changed simultaneously).
 Then we consider the 1D bubble equivalence on 1D blocks labeled by $\tau_3$: we decorate an identical 1D ``particle-hole'' bubble as aforementioned on each $\tau_3$.
 Near each 0D block labeled by $\mu_2$, there are two particles forming the following atomic insulator: